Introduction

 - Retrospective rather than contemporary historiography in antiquity.

 From a strictly historical-critical perspective, the absence of contemporary references is neither strong evidence for nor against his existence.
-It is consistent with what we observe for many other non-elite figures of the ancient world.
+It is consistent with what we observe for many other non-elite and non-aristocratic figures of the ancient world.
+The lack of any contemporary documented evidence suggests, not that he didn’t exist, but rather, that his family lineage, social background and personal actions were not as grandiose or noteworthy as the gospels claim; he cannot have been going round publicly claiming messiahship, he cannot have been of Davidic or priestly descent, and he was not the leader of a rebellion against the Romans.